Higher Groundwater Sampling Flow Rates

-Flow rates vary with depth of pump below surface, depth below water level, size of drive and sample tubing, drive and vent cycle times, gas pressure applied and aquifer recharge.
+Flow rates vary with the depth of the pump below the surface, depth below water level, size of the drive and sample tubing, drive and vent cycle times, gas pressure applied and aquifer recharge.

 For example: